jeromkiller/HideAndSeekTracker/README.md

 You can copy the results of each round to your clipboard by pressing the clipboard icon at the bottom.

 ## Other settings
-### placement Leniency
+### Placement Leniency
 The 'Placement Leniency Ticks' option changes within how many ticks two players have to finish in order to share a position on the leaderboard.
 We recommend setting this to 2 ticks at its lowest as that's most reliable.

-###### note: at 0 ticks players entering the area on the same tick will not share a spot, the player whose name comes first in the alphabet will be placed first
+###### Note: at 0 ticks players entering the area on the same tick will not share a spot, the player whose name comes first in the alphabet will be placed first
-###### note: at 1 tick players running one tile behind each other may or may not get to share a placement depending on what tile they enter the area on.
+###### Note: at 1 tick players running one tile behind each other may or may not get to share a placement depending on what tile they enter the area on.

 ### Developer Mode
 When you run an event where multiple hosts take turns hiding you'll probably want to Collate the round data of the hosts.